You’re growing up but don’t feel grown up

 What you’ve tried (and has failed) to fix your issues…

-Taylor* started out 2021 strong.
-“Screw you Covid!”
+Taylor* started out 2023 strong.
 She was determined to excel at school, kickass at work, lose a few extra pounds, and meet a great partner.

 She used willpower to push through moments when she felt anxious and started to practice #selfcare by joining the local yoga studio.
 She read some book about 20-somethings being the “defining decade” and talked with friends about her frustrations at work.

 But only a few weeks later, she woke up after a night of too many drinks followed by too many slices of pizza and thought “I’m pathetic.”
 She began to escape her sadder moments through video games, reality TV, and scrolling through Instagram and TikTok for hours on end.